nirajkb/SDE/docs/architecture/system-architecture.md

 - **Publisher/Subscriber Pattern**: The ingestion API publishes to click-events, then each service subscribes to what it needs.
 This way if we want to add a new service later (eg reporting), just need to subscribe it to the right topics.

 ### 3. Processing Services
-I split the processing into three separate services as per microservices architecture:
+Split the processing into three separate services as per microservices architecture:

-- **Fraud Detection Service**: This is the trickiest part.
-Simple checks based on velocity and location.We will implement a basic fraud detection using IP analysis, click velocity checks, and user agent validation.
-It's not going to be as sophisticated as a real ad platforms, however would catch obvious bot traffic.
+- **Fraud Detection Service**: This is the most complex component.
+Simple checks based on velocity and location.
+We will implement a basic fraud detection using IP analysis, click velocity checks, and user agent validation.
+It's not going to be as sophisticated as real ad platforms, however would catch obvious bot traffic.

 - **Billing Service**: Handles the money side of things.
 It calculates costs based on campaign bid amounts and updates advertiser budgets.
 Will use transactions here since we're dealing with financial data.